-Why can’t we kick pay inequity once and for all?
-Why — according to a recent World at Work survey — did 73% of businesses analyze pay equity last year, while only 31% gave themselves high marks for pay equity management?
+Why can’t we kick pay inequity in the workplace once and for all?
+Why — according to a recent World at Work survey — did 73% of businesses analyze pay equity last year, but only 31% gave themselves high marks for pay equity management?

 Not all pay equity methods prevent unlawful inequity, even those used by leading law firms and “expert” consultants.
 As a result, unfair pay and lawsuits plague even the best, brightest, and most progressive organizations.
 It doesn’t have to be this way.
 There are standard methods, compliant math, and evidence-based best practices that should be used to mitigate legal risk.

 At Syndio we bake all of this expertise and methodology into our Pay Equity Platform and guided onboarding, which have been designed and vetted by dozens of PhDs, labor economists, data scientists, and lawyers.
 Be careful if you’re trusting a purported expert and remember: law firms make their money defending lawsuits, not preventing them.

 2. Pay equity software that puts you in control

 You cannot solve pay inequity in the workplace with a one-time analysis.
 First of all, a typical, manual analysis takes 2-5 months, generating results that are outdated before they’re complete.
 What’s more, fair pay is a moving target.
 Things change all year long — promotions, merit adjustments, hiring sprees, reorgs, mergers, layoffs — leaving businesses nearly constantly in the dark, and therefore at risk, about how they’re doing on fair pay.